-In a pan add the water, sugar and cardamom bring it to boil over medium high heat, stir making sure sugar is dissolved.
-Let it boil till syrup is sticky but not making a thread, on candy thermometer it should be 220 degrees.
+In a pan add the water, sugar and cardamom bring it to boil over medium-high heat, stir making sure sugar is dissolved.
+Let it boil till the syrup is sticky but not making a thread, on candy thermometer it should be 220 degrees.
 Set aside.

 1. In a small bowl, mix flour with ghee and keep aside.
 This paste is used to bind the layers of rotis.
 Set aside.

-3. Knead the dough lightly and divide the dough in two equal parts.
-Roll each dough in thin roti, try to roll in rectangle shape about 9”x12”.
+3. Knead the dough lightly and divide the dough into two equal parts.
+Roll each dough in thin roti, try to roll in a rectangle shape about 9”x12”.

 5. Roll each patty in rounds or in rectangles about 3” to 5”.

-7. Place rolled out chirotis into the oil, without over lapping.
-Deep fry the chirotis on a medium flame, flipping them gently to cook both sides to light golden brown.
-Take them out over paper towel, this will absorb the excess oil.
+7. Place rolled out chirotis into the oil, without overlapping.
+Deep fry the chirotis on a medium flame, flipping them gently to cook both sides to a light golden brown.
+Take them out over a paper towel, this will absorb the excess oil.

-8. Dip them in hot syrup, it should be coated from both sides take them out over greased plate. let it dry it should take about three hour.
+8. Dip them in hot syrup, it should be coated from both sides take them out over the greased plate. let it dry it should take about three hours.

 9. Chiroties will be crispy and flakey you can store them in an airtight container and they stay fresh for at least one week to ten days.

-Hope you like these holi special recipes.
-What do you prefer for your holi celebration ?
-Have you prepared any new recipes for your Holi ?
-If you want to share your holi signature recipe to the world; please mail us at email@example.com
+I hope you like these Holi special recipes.
+What do you prefer for your Holi celebration?
+Have you prepared any new recipes for your Holi?
+If you want to share your Holi signature recipe to the world; please mail us at firstname.lastname@example.org